Decoding Correlated Errors in Quantum LDPC Codes

-One of the first effective approaches to improving MP decoding performance involves combining the MP decoder with a post-processing step based on ordered-statistics decoding (OSD)~\cite{panteleev2021degenerate}.
-It is usually referred to in the literature as BP-OSD rather than MP-OSD, even though BP decoding is rarely used and the best performance is typically achieved with normalized MS decoding~\cite{panteleev2021degenerate, ducrest2022stabilizer,roffe2020decoding}.
+\arxiv{\subheading{Related Works}} \natcomm{ } Previous works have explored various strategies to improve MP decoding performance, particularly through combinations with post-processing techniques such as ordered-statistics decoding (OSD)~\cite{panteleev2021degenerate}.
+This approach is usually referred to in the literature as BPOSD rather than MPOSD, even though BP decoding is rarely used and the best performance is typically achieved with normalized MS decoding~\cite{panteleev2021degenerate, ducrest2022stabilizer,roffe2020decoding}.
 Several subsequent works have continued to use the BP terminology in the more general sense of ``propagating belief messages'' -- that is, message passing -- regardless of whether the underlying inference would, in the cycle-free case, correspond to marginal probabilities or max-marginals.
 In deference to the original works and to avoid any possible confusion, we adopt the same terminology as that used in the original papers whenever referring to previous literature.